 If you are skilled enough to do some work on your vehicle, you will probably want to get the service information GM publishes.
-You will find a list of publications and how to get them in this manual.
 See "Service Publications" in the Index.

-"Part B: Owner Checks and Services" tells you what should be checked whenever you stop for fuel.
-It also explains what you can easily do to help keep your vehicle in good condition.

-"Part C: Periodic Maintenance Inspections" explains important inspections that your Pontiac dealer's service department or another qualified service center should perform.

-"Part D: Recommended Fluids and Lubricants" lists some products GM recommends to help keep your vehicle properly maintained.
-These products, or their equivalents, should be used whether you do the work yourself or have it done.

-"Part E: Maintenance Record" provides a place for you to record the maintenance performed on your vehicle.
+- "Part B: Owner Checks and Services" tells you what should be checked whenever you stop for fuel.
+It also explains what you can easily do to help keep your vehicle in good condition. - "Part C: Periodic Maintenance Inspections" explains important inspections that your Chevrolet dealer's service department or another qualified service center should perform. - "Part D: Recommended Fluids and Lubricants" lists some products GM recommends to help keep your vehicle properly maintained.
+These products, or their equivalents, should be used whether you do the work yourself or have it done. - "Part E: Maintenance Record" provides a place for you to record the maintenance performed on your vehicle.
 Whenever any maintenance is performed, be sure to write it down in this part.
 This will help you determine when your next maintenance should be done.
 In addition, it is a good idea to keep your maintenance receipts.
 They may be needed to qualify your vehicle for warranty repairs.